polyglotdev/kubernetes-course/README.md

     - `name`: The name of the container.
     - `image`: The image that we are using for the container.
     - `resources`: The resources that we are requesting for the container.
-      - `requests`: The minimum resources that we are requesting for the container.
+      - `requests`: The minimum resources that we need for the container to run.
       - `limits`: The maximum resources that we are allowing for the container.

 First, we define the metadata for the object; then we define the specification for the object.
 There is a one-to-one relationship between the pod and containerized microservice application within it.